About

 Karin Margarita Frei

-I was the first permanently appointed professor in archaeometry in Denmark, a role that carried both intellectual freedom and a high degree of responsibility.
+I was the first permanently appointed professor in archaeometry in Denmark—a role that carried both intellectual freedom and a high degree of responsibility.
 Working in a field without established national precedent shaped not only the scope of my research, but also the conditions under which it unfolded.

-Reorientation
+Reorientation Through Experience

-When inner limits asserted themselves, what had long been implicit became visible: that clarity cannot be sustained through dedication alone.
 Recovery from burnout was not a return to former intensity, but a reorientation—toward inner limits, attentiveness, and a more grounded way of carrying responsibility.
+This shift was further deepened through executive education in lifestyle medicine and compassion-based practice.

 I no longer see these experiences as interruptions in my working life.
-They clarified the conditions under which meaningful work, leadership, and life can endure without self-erasure.
+They clarified the conditions under which meaningful work, leadership, and life can endure—without self-erasure.

 Advisor